-The Niels Bohr Foundation is a merger of the following four grants:
+The Niels Bohr Foundation is a merger of the following five grants:

 - The Niels Bohr Grant